CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-sveltekit-and-capacitor.md

 The first command `npm run build` will build your SvelteKit project and copy the static build, while the second command `npx cap sync` will sync all the web code into the right places of the native platforms so they can be displayed in an app.

-Additionally, the sync command might update the native platforms and install plugins, so when you install new [Capacitor plugins](https://capacitorjs.com/docs/plugins/), it's time to run `npx cap sync` again.
+Additionally, the sync command might update the native platforms and install plugins, so when you install new [React Native plugins](https://capacitorjs.com/docs/plugins/), it's time to run `npx cap sync` again.

 Without realizing it, you've now completed the process, so let's see the app on a device!